lfariabr/konquista/README.md

 Deployment

-	•	Heroku / Vercel: Continuous integration and deployment using GitHub, ensuring fast and smooth production deployment.
+	•	Vercel: Continuous integration and deployment using GitHub, ensuring fast and smooth production deployment.
 	•	Git and GitHub: Version control for efficient development and collaboration.

 How It Works